 Make it Worth It

-As you spend time with your children this summer, be creative and help them discover fun and effective ways to earn money.
+As you spend time with your children, be creative and help them discover fun and effective ways to earn money.
 After they have put aside some of their money toward savings, you can begin to teach them about delayed gratification and remind them of the final reward that comes as a result.
 And once they have saved up enough to purchase that big-ticket item they want, they can celebrate like these girls.
 We promise, they’ll thank you later!